Safeguarding Supervision

 At its core, safeguarding supervision is about improving the lives of the children and young people we work with, the experience of our staff and volunteers, and the quality and purpose of the work of the organisation.
 Whilst safeguarding supervision has been around in other professional fields for many years, many education settings do not have this valuable support structure in place, although many child safeguarding practice reviews (formerly SCRs) have recommended this.

-This article in our Safeguarding Insights series explores the reasons why supervision is both important and required, the approaches used in education settings and a checklist to ensure your setting is on the road to developing a supportive safeguarding culture.
+This article in our safeguarding insights series explores the reasons why supervision is both important and required, the approaches used in education settings and a checklist to ensure your setting is on the road to developing a supportive safeguarding culture.

 Safeguarding Network has extensive experience in supervision delivery and training in educational settings as well as across other professional disciplines.
 We also have an array of free resources to support supervision discussions around specific safeguarding topics.
 If you feel we can help your organisation, don’t hesitate to get in touch.